32bitx64bit/TemperatureAPI/README.md

 Is player soaked API.
 Allowed mod developers to get information on if the player has been in water, rained on, or snowed on. (soaked status)

 Cold resistance / heat resistance API.
-Allow developers to add items that give / take away cold / heat resistance. (resistance would make the body temperature more stable in hotter / colder climates. up to developers on how to implement into their temperature systems though...)
+Allow developers to add items that give / take away cold / heat resistance.
+(Ranging from -5 (most cold resistance) to 5 (Most heat resistance) )